• Home

 This dish was $29.00 and promised mashed potatoes with asparagus, but they had no asparagus even though it is in season now.
 Instead they offered green beans—a let down.

-Another in our party ordered an appetizer order of coconut shrimp, fried.
+Another in our party ordered an appetizer portion of coconut shrimp, fried.
 The shrimp was expertly cooked, but she couldn’t taste the coconut and she reverted to cocktail sauce.
 She also had a salad with mixed greens, goat cheese, cranberries and candied pecans.
 She thought the salad was “very good.”

 Our third critic ordered the lobster BLT on a brioche roll.
 She was disappointed because the BLT contained a “scoop” of lobster salad, some unimpressive bacon, a few pieces of romaine, a skinny slice of tomato, accompanied by some “homemade” potato salad.
 She thought it was overpriced ($30.00) “for what it was.”